margaretmf/margaretmf.github.io/poetry.md

 ## The Agitation in America ##
 When the riots fell down on the White house, the breakdowns happened at the Confederate Monuments, and the sense of loss and of lack stirred up agitation, the American dream felt out of reach to people.
 The American dream is not lost.
+What is great about America remains in memory.
+What is wrong baout America will be revisisted and retold.
 America, founded on a rock, will always represent freedom to humanity.
 Have no fear, American people, we are all God's sons and daughters, and there's a new day under the Sun.
 What's great about America remains great.